A note on closed subgroups of compact Lie groups: Introduction

+The groups considered in this note are mostly compact Lie groups, but those considered in \cite{Griess} were linear algebraic groups over an algebraic closed field of characteristic 0.
+These two categories of groups are equivalent (cf, Proposition \ref{P:non-comapact strong}).

-{\it Acknowledgement.} The author wound like to thank Professor David Vogan for teaching him Sternberg 's theorem and thank Professor Xu-Hua He for advice on the writing of this note.
+{\it Acknowledgement.} The author would like to thank Professor David Vogan for teaching him Steinberg 's theorem and thank Professor Xu-Hua He for several suggestions on the writing of this note.
 This note is mostly inspired from Serre 's Lecture notes \cite{Serre} and Griess' paper \cite{Griess}.
+The author 's research is supported by a grant from Swiss National Science Foundation (Schweizerischer Nationalfonds).